-Chris Scharenbroch has over 15 years’ experience turning system data into meaningful information.
-He works with child welfare, juvenile justice, adult corrections, education, and adult protection agencies to help them use data to improve their systems.
-Chris leads Evident Change's predictive analytics and risk assessment development, as well as cross-system projects with education, child protection and juvenile justice systems.
+Chris Scharenbroch has over 20 years of experience turning system data into meaningful information.
+He works with child welfare, juvenile justice, adult correction, education, and adult protection agencies to help them use data to improve their systems.
+He also leads Evident Change’s Data for Equity model to help social service nonprofits and other organizations build capacity, accountability, and sustainability toward increased racial and ethnic equity and reduced racial and ethnic disparities.
 His team creates analytics to support continuous quality improvement, illuminate decision making and service populations, and promote data-informed solutions to help achieve strategic goals.

 Chris has a BS in sociology with a concentration in analysis and research from the University of Wisconsin–Madison.